joelborellis/MCP-server-fastapi-containerapp/README.md

 # SSE LLM Client (`client-sse-llm.py`)

-An asynchronous Python client that connects to an MCP (Message-Centric Protocol) server over Server-Sent Events (SSE), lets GPT-4o decide which tools to call, executes those tools on the server, and then asks GPT-4.1 for a final answer using a retrieved prompt template.
+An asynchronous Python client that connects to an MCP (Model Context Protocol) server over Server-Sent Events (SSE), lets GPT-4o decide which tools to call, executes those tools on the server, and then asks GPT-4.1 for a final answer using a retrieved prompt template.

 ---